 Communication: The committee’s priority is to continually be aware of and share critical information that affects our employees and business partners.
 We have the teams, tools, and processes in place so that in both the office and in the field, individuals are provided the appropriate guidelines for a safe working environment.

-Working Remotely: For those individuals who do not require a presence in the office or on site, have the option to work remotely.
+Working Remotely: RJM is committed to serving our clients to ensure their projects are successful and their visions come to life.
+We have developed job site and office protocols following best practices and recommended precautions to protect all employees and client teams – to keep your projects moving forward.
+For those individuals who do not require a presence in the office or on site, have the option to work remotely.
 RJM has the technology and tools in place to ensure that team members stay connected and can accomplish their work as usual.

 Projects: Unless ordered to cease work, we plan to continue work on projects.
 We are closely monitoring the State of Minnesota guidelines and will communicate with all relevant parties should any project require temporary shut-down.